-Design a laboratory experiment that uses a Hall probe to investigate the relationship between B and x.
-You should draw a diagram showing the arrangement of your equipment.
+Design a laboratory experiment to investigate the suggested relationship.
+You should draw a diagram, on page 3, showing the arrangement of your equipment.
 In your account you should pay particular attention to

 - (a) the procedure to be followed,

 - (b) the measurements to be taken,

 - (c) the control of variables,

 - (d) the analysis of the data,

 - (e) the safety precautions to be taken.